Status

 Full description

 Needle phobia and Blood-Injection-Injury phobia are anxieties that are observed in children, adolescents, and adults undergoing medical/surgical procedures and the use of needles.
-These phobias can lead to an impediment of care for child or adolescents' and may impact their ability to participate in care and/or receive essential treatments.
+These phobias can lead to an impediment of care for children or adolescents and may impact their ability to participate in care and/or receive essential treatments.
 This can lead to significant delays in treatment of individuals and medical trauma for patients who can only receive treatments/procedures using needles after undergoing sedation.
 Although treatment protocols exist for treating needle and blood-injection-injury phobia in adults, the literature regarding treatment in children and adolescents is limited.
 Additionally, the use of medications for management of needle phobia can lead to increased medical complications and may not resolve the underlying cause of needle phobia.
 Recent technological developments have led to the use of virtual reality exposure therapy (VRET) for treating needle and blood-injection-injury phobia, however few studies have been performed in children, and the literature regarding anxiety and clinical outcomes using this treatment modality is lacking in this population.
-Further, newly developed spatial computing and AR/VR devices have led to advancements in immersion and personalization of images/videos, and as such may lead to increased engagement and clinical efficacy for patients participating in VRET.
+Further, newly developed spatial computing and XR (Mixed Reality) devices have led to advancements in immersion and personalization of images/videos, and as such may lead to increased engagement and clinical efficacy for patients participating in VRET.

 Enrollment